ouya/docs/java.md

 [Forge TV on Razer Forums](https://insider.razerzone.com/index.php?forums/razer-forge-tv.126/)

+# Source #

+The source code for the RazerSDK Java samples can be found at [java-razer-sdk](https://github.com/razerofficial/java-razer-sdk).

 # Audience #

 This document is for developers that uses Java to make apps for Android.
 The docs target developers using Android Studio, Eclipse, or IntelliJ.